woodrush/lambdalisp/README.md

 ### Running LambdaLisp

 Running LambdaLisp on the Binary Lambda Calculus interpreter `Blc` can be done as follows.
-The following commands are for running on `Blc`.
 To run on `tromp` or `uni`, replace `Blc` with `tromp` or `uni`.
 ```sh
 # Prepare the binary